jitsecurity/helm-charts/charts/jit-k8s-collector/README.md

 # Jit Kubernetes Collector

-A robust Kubernetes resource collector that periodically gathers cluster resource information and uploads it to JIT service.
+A robust Kubernetes resource collector that periodically gathers cluster resource information and uploads it to Jit service.
 This tool helps maintain an up-to-date inventory of your Kubernetes resources across different environments.

 ## Prerequisites

 * Kubernetes cluster access
-* JIT service credentials
+* Jit service credentials
 * Helm 3.x (for deployment)

 ## Usage